LucasFinney/Hangman/README.md

 - Display of blank spaces and correct guesses
 - Win and lose states
 - Limited number of incorrect guesses until loss

 To-Do:
+- Clean up the code.
+Put things into seperate methods to reduce the amount of logic in the main loop
 - Scoring system?
 More unique letters -> Higher difficulty
 - Score counts down.
 A perfect play would mean that there were no incorrect guesses.
 - Leaderboard?